All aboard the Friday Flash Fiction Train! Each week, a new prompt will take us to parts unknown – sit back, check out the prompt, and enjoy the ride.

-- Every week, a random??prompt will be posted on Friday.
-Participants have until Wednesday at 12:00 PM EST??to write and submit a response in the comment section.
+- Every other week, a random??prompt will be posted on Friday.
+Participants have until the Wednesday before the next prompt at 12:00 PM EST??to write and submit a response in the comment section.
 Your story??must be posted in the comments to count.

 - All responses are property of the authors.